© 2022 Bonduelle

 We have faced many challenges during this unprecedented time, and we want to extend our thanks to our customers and their employees for their continued partnership, patience and commitment to the essential work of keeping food available to consumers.

 Since March, Bonduelle Fresh Americas has tripled our typical donation quantities and increased the number of organizations we partner with in California, New Jersey and Georgia to provide food to those in need.
 We have delivered more than $250,000 of in-kind donations – roughly 420,000 pounds of food, including Bistro bowls and fresh produce – to nonprofit organizations benefiting local schools, food pantries, hospitals and first responders.
+In addition, our frozen U.S. facilities donated more than 100,000 pounds of vegetables in the surrounding communities.

 We have made donations to more than 30 organizations located near both our facilities, which are in one of the hardest-hit regions of the U.S.